Member Center

 hubspot for nonprofits

 How do I create a donor cycle?
 You now may be saying, "thanks, this is great information" but I encourage you to take it a step further and act on this knowledge.
-"HubSpot is an app I came across several years ago when I was a first time nonprofit director asking myself how can I grow our nonprofit organization with a limited budget." says our co-founder, "I was looking to quickly and efficiently document donations and increase revenue with limited resources.
+"HubSpot is an app I came across several years ago when I was a first-time nonprofit director asking myself how can I grow our nonprofit organization with a limited budget." says our Member Center co-founder, "I was looking to quickly and efficiently document relationships and increase revenue with limited resources.
 This is when I found HubSpot.
 It is a completely free online software built for sales reps."

 Example of a HubSpot sales pipeline used for fundraising: